vala-lang/vala-www/blog/vala-docs-may-2026.md

 - [Overhaul of Main Tutorial](https://github.com/vala-lang/vala-docs/pull/50)
 	- Simply code examples in First Program chapter
 	- Explain the multiple ways we can write the main method
-	- Add structs methods example to language elements chapter
+	- Add Struct methods example to Language Elements chapter
-	- Add Enums section to language elements chapter which expands on the features enums have
+	- Add Enums section to Language Elements chapter which expands on the features enums have
-	- Add Flags section to language elements chapter, showing how to use enums like flags
+	- Add Flags section to Language Elements chapter, showing how to use enums like flags
-	- Add Input / Output section to tutorial, explaining how to interact input, ouptut and file streams.
-Also contains info on how to use FileUtils convenience features for easily reading and writing contents of a file.
+	- Add Input / Output section to tutorial, explaining how to interact with input, ouptut and file streams.
+Also contains info on how to use FileUtils convenience functions for easily reading and writing contents of a file.
-	- Add section on the Async main function feature in Main Loop chapter
+	- Add section on the async main function feature in Main Loop chapter
 	- Add async threads example to Asynchronous Methods chapter
-	- Add `with` statement feature chapter
+	- Add `with` statement feature chapter in Experimental Features section
 - [Add libsoup-3.0 (HTTP Client/Server Library) Samples](https://github.com/vala-lang/vala-docs/pull/194)
 - [Add Testing Samples page (#152)](https://github.com/vala-lang/vala-docs/pull/152)
 - [Add "Basics: Collections, Files, I/O, Networking, IPC" Sample code](https://github.com/vala-lang/vala-docs/pull/149)